nalinbhatt/Data_Science_Projects/README.md

 # Data_Science_Projects
-A bunch of Machine Learning as well as Exploratory Data Analysis project repository.
+Machine Learning and Exploratory Data Analysis project repository.

+### Note - Current progress is on the Nalin branch

 ### Current projects(in progress)-
 DiabetesDecisionTree...